 The best things all of the AI software I have looked at has to offer is based within the automation and segmentation.
 The software looks into various areas that would be time consuming and difficult for a human email marketer to look at.
-Assessing what language styles, demographics and interaction history are important things that would aid a marketer, and AI is simply better at it than we are.
+Assessing what language styles, demographics and interaction history are important; things that would aid a marketer.
+AI is simply better at it than we are.

 Better.
 Faster.
 Less prone to error.

 Understanding and reporting the analytics is also something that wouldn’t cause even the most basic of AI to sweat – let alone something as sophisticated as Phrasee or Triggmine.

 What can humans still bring to the table if AI is learning to write subject lines for us, analyse language for us, and cherry-pick the best offers?
 I think the best word to use here is “conscience”.